 Calendly – Last on my tech stack list is Calendly, which I highly recommend to anyone starting up as a freelancer.
 Calendly lets you add a customizable time slot booking form to your website so that your clients can schedule a meeting with you.
 It’s free to use; however, a premium version lets you charge your clients by adding a payment button.
 You can accept payment via PayPal or Stripe.

-So there you have it, that's my process along with my typical day-to-day activities as a designer, developer, and content creator.
-I hope you've found this page useful and valuable too.
+So there you have it, that’s my process along with my typical day-to-day activities as a designer, developer, and content creator.
+I hope you’ve found this page useful and valuable too.
 Feel free to check out any of the tools, software, and hardware for yourself.
-You don't need to have everything, the key is to use the tools that's going to help you improve your workflow and increase your productivity.
+You don’t need to have everything, the key is to use the tools that are going to help you improve your workflow and increase your productivity.